-watchOS 9 is the latest version of the watchOS operating system that runs on the Apple Watch, and it is set to replace watchOS 8 when it sees a public release later this year, likely in September. watchOS 9 was previewed at the 2022 Worldwide Developers Conference in June.
+watchOS 9 is the current version of the watchOS operating system that runs on the Apple Watch, replacing watchOS 8 upon its release in September 2022. watchOS 9 was previewed at the 2022 Worldwide Developers Conference in June.

 The watchOS 9 update features design improvements, new watch faces, and new apps, with a particular focus on updated health and fitness capabilities.